NitroSwap/docs/content.en/docs/concepts/lamm.md

 {{< /mermaid >}}

-### Liquidity
+Stuff to mention:

+- Configruation: We are tieing each margin pool to an amm pool
-Mention how reserves work, how there are 2 tokens per pair
+- Liquidity: Mention how reserves work, how there are 2 tokens per pair

-### Trading Orders

-## Keepers

-Explain how they're used to liquidate positions that are udner the water, explain how you used collateral factor, liquidation factor and liqudiation threshold
+- Keepers: Explain how they're used to liquidate positions that are udner the water, explain how you used collateral factor, liquidation factor and liqudiation threshold

-## Impermanent Loss

-Calculate IL here

-Other interesting stuff:
+- Impermanent Loss: How do you calculate IL?
+Formally

-- game theoyr, pvp, coordination between marginpool and trader against a lp
+- Game Theory?: pvp, coordination between marginpool and trader against an amm lp